 Typical filings involved in this are:

 As you can see this is a complicated issue.
-One night of carnal fun can turn into a life time of legal nightmares.
+One night of carnal fun can turn into a lifetime of legal nightmares.

-This can often be avoided by simple common sense of using a condom.
+This can often be avoided by the simple common sense of using a condom.
 We hear it all the time yet hormones often take over and the consequences can be expensive for an unmarried man and those expenses will continue for the next 18 years of the child’s life even if you are never involved with her again.
 When I say expensive I do mean possible additional court appearances and child support which may be as much as 65% of your gross pay per week.